heliom/octofeed/README.md

 ## Quirks we “fixed”
 * A pull request is an issue.
 Its url is the same as an issue, but redirected from https://github.com/user/repo/issues/1 to https://github.com/user/repo/pull/1.
 When you click on a pull request comment (https://github.com/user/repo/issues/1#issuecomment-1234567) it is redirected to https://github.com/user/repo/issues/1 without the hash.
 In our version a pull request comment directly link to the correct pull url (https://github.com/user/repo/pull/1#issuecomment-1234567).

-## Things we won’t do
-* We’re somewhat limited by the API and we’ll not make any more requests than what we have — one for your events and another one for the repos you watch — the app is slow enough.
-For example: On GitHub when there’s a `PushEvent`, you see the actor’s avatar and all the commits’ author.
-The `PushEvent` json only provides the author’s full name and email. <strike>To be able to print their avatars we’d have to call the API for each commit… no thanks</strike>.
-Turns out I’m using Gravatar to print the avatar.